 Etiquette at a German Sauna

 It is the German belief that a sauna must be endured for at least 15 minutes.
-With heat topping 100 °C (212 °F), this is no easy feat.
+With heat topping 100 C (212 F), this is no easy feat.
+There is usually a sand timer by the door.
+Turn that over once you enter and see if you can withstand.

-Swimsuits are strictly verboten (except the pool, and even there most go FKK) as they are seen as a keeper of a bacteria.
+Swimsuits are strictly verboten (except the pool, and even there many go FKK) as they are seen as a holder of a bacteria.
 If you are going to the German sauna you are going to be naked.

 What to Bring